jsade/obsidian-vale/README.md

 ---

 **Note**: This plugin requires Vale to function.
 Vale is a separate tool that must be installed (automatically in Managed mode, or manually in Custom mode).
-Vale is open source and free to use.
+See [Vale](https://vale.sh/).